marcomq/tauri-plugin-python/README.md

 It uses [RustPython](https://github.com/RustPython/RustPython) or alternatively [PyO3](https://pyo3.rs) as interpreter to call python from rust.

 RustPython doesn't require python to be installed on the target platform and makes it therefore easy to deploy your production binary.
-Unfortunately, it has some compatibility issues and is slower than PyO3/CPython.
-PyO3 is also supported as optional Cargo feature for desktop applications.
+Unfortunately, it doesn't even support some usually built-int python libraries and is slower than PyO3/CPython.
+PyO3 is supported as optional Cargo feature for desktop applications.
-PyO3 uses CPython as interpreter and therefore has a wide compatibility for available python libraries.
+PyO3 uses the usual CPython as interpreter and therefore has a wide compatibility for available python libraries.
 It isn't used as default as it requires to make libpython available for the target platform, which can be complicated, especially for mobile targets.